k-box/k-box/docs/developer/commands/index.md

 > K-DMS instance.

-The DMS command line suite of commands rely on the [Laravel Artisan CLI](https://laravel.com/docs/5.2/artisan).
+The K-Box command line suite of commands rely on the [Laravel Artisan CLI](https://laravel.com/docs/5.2/artisan).

-Here are only listed the specific commands added by the K-DMS:
+Here are only listed the specific commands added by the K-Box:

+- [`create-admin`](./create-admin.md): Create a K-Box Administrator
 - [`dms:update`](./update-command.md): Perform the installation/update steps for the
-  K-Link DMS.
+  K-Box.
 - [`dms:reindex`](./reindex-command.md): Perform the reindexing of the currently indexed documents.
 - `dms:test`: Tests the configuration and connection to the private K-Link Core.